Skip to content

 Indirect consumption is the water that is used off-site in the generation of power.
 An example of this could be the water used in the cooling towers of coal-fired power stations.
 Although AI data centres do not directly consume this water, their enormous demand for power means that to keep the centres running all day, more water is used in comparison with other types of facilities.

 Direct water consumption is the water that is used on-site by the data centre for its own cooling purposes.
-Almost all of the power put into data centre servers is converted into heat and the sheer size of the units only exacerbates this, so in order to maintain stable functional temperatures water is passed through a heat exchange system to cool the equipment and stop it overheating.
+Almost all of the power put into data centre servers is converted into heat, and the sheer size of the units only exacerbates this, so in order to maintain stable functional temperatures, water is passed through a heat exchange system to cool the equipment and stop it from overheating.

 Water for cooling purposes is also needed to respond to changes in external temperature caused by seasonal weather patterns.
 This is of particular concern considering the increasing frequency of hotter summers and the resulting water scarcity that is experienced across the globe.
-As a result, there is the potential implication that data centres are consuming water that should be reserved for at risk communities.
-In the summer of 2022 Thames Water raised concerns about data centres around London using potable water for cooling during a drought2.
-This problem is only likely to get worse as the climate crisis deepens and weather patterns become more unpredictable.
+As a result, there is the potential implication that data centres are consuming water that should be reserved for at-risk communities.

-The water consumption for US-based facilities may be striking but the research in ‘Making AI Less “Thirsty”’ also suggests that less technologically advanced data centres in Asia could use as much as three times the amount of water as their western equivalents.
+The water consumption for US-based facilities may be striking, but the research in ‘Making AI Less “Thirsty”’ also suggests that data centres in Asia could use as much as three times the amount of water as their western equivalents.
 This is worrying considering that by 2030 it is predicted that half of the world’s population will face severe water stress.

 Two important caveats

 Whilst this new research paper is compelling, it is important to remember that data on this subject is scarce; partly because little research has been undertaken to discover the water usage of data centres, and partly because – as the paper suggests – tech companies are keen to hide the true cost of AI technology.
-It is also important to consider that, whilst this report has had wide coverage in the press, this research and its methodology has – at time of writing in May 2023 – not been peer reviewed.
-Whilst this does not undermine the potential importance of the research it does mean that further investigation will be needed before we can conclusively hang damning statistics around the neck of all AI data centres.
+It is also important to consider that, whilst this report has had wide coverage in the press, this research and its methodology has – at time of writing in May 2023 (updated in April 2025) – not been peer reviewed.
+Whilst this does not undermine the potential importance of the research it does mean that further investigation will be needed before we can conclusively conclude AI data centres.

 What can be done about it?